micro-lc/micro-lc.github.io/docs/micro-lc/core_configuration.md

 ## Internal plugin parameters

-The information regarding the plugins to embed in the application are contained in these object.
+The information regarding the internal plugins to be embedded in the application are contained in these object.

 ### id